jcolag/entropy-arbitrage/2025-11-03-continental-army.md

 {% codeberg jcolag/color-namer %}

-I forget why I put this together, and looking at the code, I do *not* endorse the current method of finding the nearest color[^nhTaQr], but at some point, I decided that I needed a tool that takes an input color and finds the closest named color from [Wikipedia's list](https://en.wikipedia.org/wiki/List_of_colors_%28compact%29).
+I forget why I put this together, and looking at the code, I do *not* endorse the current method of finding the nearest color[^nhTaQr], but at some point, I decided that I needed a tool that takes an input color and finds the closest named color from {% wiki List_of_colors_%28compact%29|Wikipedia's list|en %}.

 [^nhTaQr]:  I should have converted the input color to a cylindrical color space such as HSV, or now something more like OKLCH.